clewisdavis/The-Joy-of-React/course-notes.md

 1. If it's a static website, use React alone, with the help of context
 2. If client-heavy app, use Redux for global state
 3. If it's a server heavy app, use React + something to help with the network stuff.
-For this course platorm, Josh uses's Vercel's SWR.
+For this course platform, Josh uses's Vercel's SWR.

 **However**, React has evolved over the past few years, you can build large, sophisticated apps without any other state-management libraries.